Progressbar/progressbar-coweb/web/README.md

 ```
 yarn && yarn run dev
 ```
 3. It should now be running, open [localhost:8000](http://localhost:8000) to view it.
-You'll see it in console/
+You'll see it in console.